MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 - **Attach a screenshot** - Press Ctrl + V to paste an image from your clipboard or go to where you're seeing the issue and press the Windows key + Print screen to take a screenshot that gets saved to your Pictures > Screenshots folder.
 Then **Choose a screenshot** to attach the file.

-- **Attach a file** - Use File Explorer to find and attach the file you'd like to submit with your feedback.
+- **Attach a file** - Select this to use File Explorer to find and attach the file you'd like to submit with your feedback.

 - **Recreate your problem or suggestion** - Check the default settings it's showing for your issue, and then **Start recording**.
 While it's recording, run through the steps that led to your issue or show us how you think your suggestion would work.
 When you're done, select **Stop capture** to attach it to your feedback.
-You'll can review and edit this data before you send it
+You can review and edit this data before you send it.

 9. If you'd like to have a copy of the information you're sending us, check the box to **Save a local copy of diagnostics and attachments created when giving feedback**.